 There is a tool called “interrupting the pattern.”

-Fortunately, the deep rest we have in meditation melts these stresses out of our body; and as these stresses are released in our meditation, the habitual responses become less and less strong; however, until we are completely free of these stresses, we will continue to have this download of chemistry at least once in a while.
+Fortunately, the deep rest we have in meditation melts these stresses out of our body; and as these stresses are released in our meditation, our habituated responses become less and less strong, but until we are completely free of these stresses, we will continue to have the download of stress chemistry, at least once in a while.

 That’s the somewhat bad news.

 But the good news is: as we meditate and let go of these stresses, we become more and more present in the world – in our body, in our senses, in our life; and as we become more and more present, we begin to be present to the actual process of reacting itself.
 Instead of going from zero to 60 in a second, we will feel the anxiety or fear or aliveness building up in us.
 We may feel words pushing to get out of our brain, or coming to our lips.
 We may have to watch them spill out even though we’d rather they didn’t; but as we continue to insist on being present to the experience, there will come a time when we will be able to interrupt the pattern of our habitual response:

 - by taking a breath;

 - by feeling our feet against the floor or our bottom against the chair in order to ground ourselves;

 - by reminding ourselves this other person is a child of God and probably is frightened and, rather than doing something to us, is simply doing something they think is right, or at least necessary;